arne-schroppe/dash/README.md

   end
 ```

-There is also special syntax for pattern-matching lists:
+There is also special syntax for pattern-matching on lists:
 ```
 split-list ls =
   match ls with